sixones/nzbvr/README.markdown

 Watchers
 --------

-nzbVR uses a collection of generic watchers to define a Newzbin search, a watcher can set a name, format, language, source and category this is then used to automatically create Newzbin search queries using the v3 API. <del>You can use the web interface to create `watchers` to monitor for anything on Newzbin <del>or NZBMatrix</del>.</del>
+nzbVR uses a collection of generic watchers to define a Newzbin search, a watcher can set a name, format, language, source and category this is then used to automatically create Newzbin search queries using the v3 API.
+You can use the web interface to create `watchers` to monitor for anything on Newzbin <del>or NZBMatrix</del>.

 By default nzbVR defines 2 special types of watchers;